team-dev-docs/devdocsprod-dev-docs/docs/VsCode Dev-Docs Commands/Dev-Docs VS Code Extension: Streamlining Documentation for Your Codebase.md

 1. **quickDoc**: Configures the prompts and behavior for generating quick documentation for variables and functions.
 2. **ai**: Defines the prompts, templates, and filters for AI-assisted documentation generation.
-   - **variablesAndFunctions**: Configures prompts for documenting variables and functions.
+   - **variablesAndFunctions**: Configures prompts for documenting variables and functions in specific code files and directories.
    - **components**: Specifies the template file for generating documentation for components.
    - **docPath**: Sets the custom path for storing generated documentation.
    - **internalTypeFilters**: Filters the types of code elements to include in the generated documentation.